 - Pack all of the things you need to fill at least your basic necessities.

 - Know what you will do in case of an emergency.
 Since a lot of dispersed camping is out of cell range and there usually aren’t many other people around, you need to have a plan.

 - Let someone know where you are going before you head out, especially if there is no cell service.

 What to Look for in a Good Dispersed Camping Spot

-There are a few things we like to look for in a good dispersed camping spot.
+There are a few things we like to look for in a good primitive camping spot.

 - Enough flat land to place your tent and equipment.

 - Proximity to firewood and other resources (like water if next to a body of water).

 - Proximity to recreational activities like trails, good fishing spots, and swimming.

 - No other campers around or at least far enough away for you to have privacy.